An overview of the different generations of archive migration solutions, sharing some of the drawbacks of older solutions.

 Having seen in the last 15 years all kinds of customer environments, we know for a fact that every customer environment has its own challenges.

-An Archive Migration project is not a cheap and easy undertaking, and you should make sure that the solution works in your environment and with your requirements and data, the easiest way to do that is via a proof of concept in your environment with your users and your data.
+An Archive Data Migration project is not a cheap and easy undertaking.
+You should make sure that the solution works in your environment and with your requirements and data, and the easiest way to do that is via a proof of concept in your environment with your users and your data.

 In many projects unexpected things come up during the lifetime of the project.
 Make sure that whichever vendor you choose takes a flexible, agile approach to your project and how to adapt to changes that might occur.

 You might have seen our blogs on service protection throttling.
-This is just one of the things that might happen during your migration.
+This is just one of the things that might happen during your Enterprise Vault migration to Office 365.

 That just about covers things in this video.
 Let’s do a quick recap.